Asqatasun/Asqatasun/Rule 13.7.1.md

 #### Selection

-Set1 : All the <a\> tags with an "href" attribute (a[href])
+Set1 : All the `<a>` tags with an `href` attribute (`a[href]`)

-Set2: All the elements from Set1 with an "href" attribute that does not contain a fragment (presence of the hash sign (\#))
+Set2: All the elements from Set1 with an `href` attribute that does not contain a fragment (presence of the hash sign (\#))

 Set3 : All the elements from Set2 that have a proper extension (no parameters, a path after the domain that contains a "." character)

-Set4 : All the <form\> tags (form)
+Set4 : All the `<form>` tags (form)

 #### Process

 ##### Test1

-For each element of Set3, we check whether the content of the "href" attribute of the link ends with an extension that belongs to the [office document extension list](#office-document-extension-list)
+For each element of Set3, we check whether the content of the `href` attribute of the link ends with an extension that belongs to the [office document extension list](#office-document-extension-list)

 For each element returning true in Test1, raise a Message1

 ##### Test2

 IF Test1 returns false, we check whether the size of Set2 is equals to size of Set3.
 In other words, we verify that all the links of the page have a well-defined extension.

 If Test2 returns false (some links have no extension on the page), raise a Message2.

-**Test3**
+##### Test3

 If Test2 returns true (all the links have a well-defined extension), we check whether Set4 is empty (the page contains forms that may lead to a downloadable document).

 If Test3 returns false (some form are found on the page), raise a Message3.

 ##### Message1: Office Document Detected

 -   code : OfficeDocumentDetected
 -   status: NMI
--   parameter : href attribute, snippet
+-   parameter : `href` attribute, snippet
 -   present in source : yes

 ##### Message2: Check manually links without extension